Announcing a performant knowledge graph visualization tool for Notion and its underlying library

 Creating a performant graph visualization library based on WebGL

 Creating the visualization with Pixi.js was rather straightforward, because the API of Pixi.js was super clear.
-I named it as @graphcentral/graph.
+I named it as @graphcentral/graph

-Here is some high-level overview on @graphcentral/graph:
+Here is some high-level overview on @graphcentral/graph

-• It fetches the graph data containing nodes and links and builds them as circle and lines.
+- It fetches the graph data containing

-• Culling is extensively used; Only what’s seen inside the screen is intended to be rendered.
+and builds them as circle and lines. - Culling is extensively used; Only what’s seen inside the screen is intended to be rendered.

-• The concept of level of detail is applied to the labels; You only see the small labels when you zoom in close.
+- The concept of level of detail is applied to the labels; You only see the small labels when you zoom in close.
 This helps improve the performance, because every single label essentially contributes to bringing the performance down.

-• It can handle 30K - 50k nodes and 30K - 50K links at the same time
+- It can handle 30K - 50k nodes and 30K - 50K links at the same time

-• Users can interact with the graph by spanning around.
+- Users can interact with the graph by spanning around.
 They can also click on a node, see which nodes are connected with it, and access any additional information stored in the node.

 Remaining problems